followthemoney/RevolvingDoor/README.md

 2. Getting news from Google alerts.
     1. Filter by date.
 3. Manually add people to the Twitter or Google Alerts watch.
+    1. Add a subject to classify by investigation.

 ## Login page
 Protected login to prevent.
 Login is shared between users for now.